Integrate CodeScene with GitHub Pull Requests¶

 Prioritize code reviews based on the risk of the commits.

-Get early warnings such a complexity trend increases and detect the absence of expected change coupling.
+Get early warnings on new and complex code, and detect the absence of expected change coupling to catch omissions.

 Quality Gates for declining Code Health¶

 CodeScene integrates with pull requests via GitHub’s checks API.
 That way, CodeScene can act as a (soft) quality gate during development.
-If a hotspot declines in health, CodeScene detects it and informs via the checks:
+If a hotspot declines in health, CodeScene detects it, fails the checks, and presents the details:

 Prioritize Code Reviews via the predicted Delivery Risk¶